 Bring to a boil, then reduce the heat to a simmer.
 Cover and cook for about 3 hours.
 I think we actually cooked ours for about 3 1/2 hours.
 If you like, towards the end of cooking, add a quartered cabbage.
 We did this and it turned out so good!
 Classic corned beef and cabbage right there.

 When it’s all finished, both the beef and the cabbage should be tender.
 Take the corned beef out and cut it in slices against the grain.
 It should slice quite easily.
 If for some reason it’s not fully tender yet, keep simmering it for a little while longer until it is.

 Now, I’m going to tell you the real reason why I made this corned beef.
 I’m almost to my goal of making a completely homemade Reuben sandwich!
 I’ve got the sourdough rye bread and sauerkraut down, the cheese is in process (yay!), and the fermented ketchup is made, which is the base for Russian dressing.
 This excites me to no end!

 I think this corned beef gets even better as it sits in the fridge.
 It slices easy and is perfect for any kind of sandwich, even if you don’t have all the makings for a Reuben.

+There you have it, your own homemade, nitrate free corned beef!
 It’s so fun to make traditional recipes at home.
 I hope you try it!
-If you do, please let me know how it turns out!